ikerperez12/GPT_CMD/README.md

 - Does not store login credentials or conversation history to disk.
 - Only console output is generated for responses.
 You may optionally choose to save the conversation in a file.
-- Only console output is generated for responses.
 - Optionally, you may specify `--save-file` to save your questions and responses to a text file.

 ## Security Policy